coderefinery/reproducible-research/_episodes/03-containers-for-reproducible-research.md

 ```bash
 docker stop container_id or name
 ```
-## Building docker images
+## Building Docker images
-- An image is built based on the Dockerfile
+- An image is built based on a Dockerfile
-- The Dockerfile contains a series of instructions paired with arguments
+- A Dockerfile contains a series of instructions paired with arguments

 ```vim
 #version 0.1